 The HMRC, however, continues normally as a creditor by default, as all companies required to be registered with HMRC.

 HMRC: Unsecured Creditor

 The HMRC no longer remains a preferential creditor.
 They, therefore, rank along with unsecured creditors.

 HMRC had its ranking removed as a preferential creditor under the Enterprise Act in 2002 and actioned on the 15 September 2003.
-This weakened their position on attempting to secure payment, hence, therefore, the very active approach to collecting money now.
+Hence, this weakened their position on securing payment, hence, the very active approach to collecting money.

 As time has moved on, however, it has been proposed that HMRC then move to rank as a preferred creditor.
 From 1 December 2020, a business enters an insolvency process, more taxes paid in by employees and customers, and held by the business, therefore will be directed to fund public services rather than other creditors.
 From April 2020.
 This only applies to PAYE, team member NIC and VAT (corporation tax arrears excluded).
 However, how the COVID pandemic will then affect matters remains to be seen.
 Be assured; this will not affect HMRC’s focussed approach collecting payments overdue.

 Economic Impact of Preferential Change

 The government does not expect any significant economic impact of this change.
 It, therefore, affects financial institutions and security moving forward.
 However, the government states it does not expect it to have a notable bearing on UK lending.